 Theories Paper: (12 pts.)
 After reading section two and pages 373, 390-398, students will have enough knowledge to complete this assignment.
 Please use the template located in D2L.
 Students will introduce the assignment, discuss the importance of theory, discuss theory choice, theoretical orientation, and utilizing theory to assist in conceptualizing clients.
 All papers for this class are to be completed in APA 7 style, and points will be taken off for errors (See Appendix B).
-3a, 3h KPI, 4a KPI, 5a KPI, 5b, and 9.1.b KPI.
+KPI/Tk20 Assignment: 3a, 3h KPI, 4a KPI, 5a KPI, 5b, and 9.1.b KPI.
+Please turn in assignment to Tk20 link.

 Human Development and Multicultural Group Project: (36 pts.)
 After reading section three and pages 373, 390-398, students will have enough knowledge to complete this assignment.
 Students will get in groups of 3-4 and create a voice over power point presentation on a chosen stage of development (theorist of choice; Erikson, Piaget, etc.) and the possible cultural/diversity implications of working with that population.
 You must have a minimum of 8-10 peer-reviewed references, in addition to your text.
 Students should equally divide responsibility for the presentation.
 Please use the outline below as a guide on what must be addressed in your presentation.
 Students should have a cover slide with the title of their presentation and the name of each group member.
 There should also be reference slides at the end with APA style referencing.
-Each group member will complete a grading rubric on their peers and on themselves (See Appendix D).
+Each group member will complete a grading rubric on their peers and on themselves (See Appendix C).
 If a group member fails to share responsibility, points will be deducted.
 If a group member does not complete participation, it will result in a failing grade.
-APA references are also required in each slide of information. main concepts within human development counseling.
+APA references must be included on each slide containing key concepts related to human development counseling.
 Students will detail two stages of human growth and development of their choosing.
-Students will explain at least two ways they would apply human developmental information to their clinical mental health services.
-Students will address how utilizing human development assists in conceptualizing clients.
+Students will explain at least two ways they would apply human development assists in conceptualizing clients.
 All papers/projects for this class are to be completed in APA 7 style, and points will be taken off for errors (See Appendix C).
-3a, 3f KPI, 3g, and 5m KPI 2a KPI, 2d, and 9.2j..
+KPI: 3a, 3f KPI, 3g, and 5m KPI 2a KPI, 2d, and 9.2j.
 Please use the following outline to ensure you cover all requirements in your presentation slides.
+Please turn in assignment to Tk20 link.

 - I. Discuss the main concepts associated with human development. - II.
-Discuss one theorists' stages of human development, an overview (Erikson, Piaget, etc.) - III.
-Why is it essential that counselors know and understand theories of development when working with clients?
+Discuss one theorist's stages of human development, an overview (Erikson, Piaget, etc.) - III.
+Why is it essential that counselors know and understand theories of development when working with clients? - IV.

-- IV.
 How do theories of human development assist in conceptualizing clients? - V. Choose ONE stage of development to discuss in detail (from your chosen theorist). - VI.
 What specific developmental concerns related to this stage are important to the counseling process? - VII.
 Why is it important to understand and apply multicultural competencies to clients in the stage of development of your choosing? - VIII.
-What are some multicultural/diversity concerns that are related to your chosen stage of development (give examples; gender differences, certain cultures view adulthood differently, are there rituals for different cultures, struggles for immigrant children, religion/spirituality, etc.) - IX.
+What are some multicultural/diversity concerns that are related to your chosen stage of development (give examples; gender differences, certain cultures view adulthood differently, are there rituals for different cultures, struggles for immigrant children, religion/spirituality, etc.)? - IX.
 How do diversity issues affect how you conceptualize a client in your stage of development? - X. How can counselors ensure that they are embracing differences in clients? - XI.
 What is your personal plan to become a culturally competent counselor (each individual student should address this briefly)?